smeyerhuky/video_sonification/README.md

 ## Acknowledgments

-- OpenCV for video processing capabilities
+- Signal Processing techniques adapted from audio and image processing research
-- Web Audio API for audio synthesis
+- Inspiration from EDM production workflows and tools
-- Apache Thrift for service communication
+- Pattern analysis approaches from computer vision and machine learning domains